 Curiously, people often leave their dining room windows bare, especially if the room is at the back of the house and opens on to the garden.

 However, there is no doubt that curtains and window treatments can be the crowning glory of any room, helping to bring together all the elements of your space.

 Dining Room Curtain Ideas

 Investing in beautiful bespoke curtains can be pricey, but on balance will certainly be worthwhile.
-They wear well and add a touch of luxury and comfort that can lift the whole room.
+Not only will they be the perfect fit, they wear well and add a touch of luxury and comfort to your dining room idea, lifting the whole room.